 |Reactor 2||0||no planned change|

-The next statutory outage on Reactor One is curently scheduled to commence on the 6th January 2014 when R1 and R2 will have zero output and site demand will be approximately 15 MW.
-Station generation is now planned to continue until the 30th of September 2014 with possible generation extension to December 2015; pending Periodic Safety Case (PSR) approval.
+The statutory outage on Reactor One commenced on the 6th January 2014 with a planned duration of 100 days.
+During the Outage R1 and R2 will have zero output and site demand will be approximately 9 MW.
+R1 is planned to return to service on the 15th of April with TA1 the first set to synch.
+TA2 is expected to synch shortly (approx 24 hours) afterwards.
+Following return to service, station generation is now planned to continue until the 30th of September 2014 with possible generation extension to December 2015; pending Periodic Safety Case (PSR) approval.

 Magnox Ltd Generation (last 14 days)

 * extrapolated data

 Information on the size and duration of any changes in output of greater than 100MW is published to the best of our knowledge within 1 hour.